sspbft/BFTList-client/README.md

 ```

 ## Running clients distributed
-Run the following on each PlanetLab node, assuming that all repos are bootstrapped coorectly and residing in `/practicalbft`.
+Run the following on each PlanetLab node, assuming that all repos are bootstrapped correctly and residing in `/practicalbft`.
 ```
 ./run_clients_distributed.sh [absolute_path_to_hosts_file] [nbr_of_clients] [reqs_per_client]
 ```